puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 QueueingHint evaluation during scheduling is a beta-level feature.
-The v1.28 release series initially enabled the associated feature gate; however, after the discovery of an excessive memory footprint, the Kubernetes project set that feature gate to be disabled by default.
-In Kubernetes {{< skew currentVersion >}}, this feature gate is disabled and you need to enable it manually.
+The v1.28 release series initially enabled the associated feature gate; however, after the discovery of an excessive memory footprint, the Kubernetes project set that feature gate to be turned off by default.
+In Kubernetes {{< skew currentVersion >}}, this feature gate is turned off and you need to enable it manually.
 You can enable it via the
 `SchedulerQueueingHints` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
 {{< /note >}}